idibidiart/react-native-responsive-grid/README.md

 With this layout system (aka "grid") we're able to build not only apps that adjust to the screen size of the device they're running on, but also ones that respond to layout changes, including layout changes resulting from rotating the device where the height becomes the width and vice versa, i.e. portrait vs landscape.
 See this video: [demo](https://www.youtube.com/watch?v=Nghqc5QFln8)

+You may use this grid to design percentage based layouts that maintain their proportions on different screen sizes.
+You may also use this grid to decide what to hide/show for each screen sizes, using screen-width-based `hidden` props, and have specific alignments for each screen size, using screen-width-specific `offset` props.
+The demo above only uses `hidden` props to pick the image with the right aspect ratio for the current screen width, responding to all layout changes that affect the given column's calculated width.

 I've also found that RTL (right-to-left) support (for Hebrew/Arabic apps) to be generally lacking in RN, so I added RTL layout support to this version.

 Finally, to keep the grid's structure and design simple (as well as logical and consistent) I've added a constraint such that Rows may not contain other Rows as children (they must be wrapped in a Column inside the row) and Columns may not contain other columns as children (they must be wrapped in a Row inside the column) If you'd like to build apps that respond to layout changes (due to device oriehtation changes or increase in the width of the row), Columns must be contained in a Row.
-The plan is to have a Grid container component (coming soon) so that nested rows won't end up doing extra rendering.

 Enjoy, and please report any issues.